 Plaza Premium Lounges ($100)

-Plaza Premium is a Hong Kong-based lounge network with dozens of worldwide locations.
+Plaza Premium Lounges is a Hong Kong-based lounge network with dozens of worldwide locations.
 These lounges are similar to the Centurion Lounges in that they have upgraded food and drink offerings, but stop short of having chef-curated food.
 However, these lounges are still an excellent place to stop before a long flight and grab a snack or full meal.

-You can access any Plaza Premium lounge with a boarding pass and your Amex Platinum card.
+You can access any Plaza Premium Lounge with a boarding pass and your Amex Platinum card.
 Plus, you can bring up to 1 guest with you, letting you share the pre-departure experience with a friend or family member.

-With all of this in mind, we value access at $100 per year — while the lack of U.S. locations makes it hard to use, you’ll undoubtedly find value in the Plaza Premium lounge when traveling abroad.
+With all of this in mind, we value access at $100 per year — while the lack of U.S. locations makes it hard to use, you’ll undoubtedly find value in the Plaza Premium Lounge when traveling abroad.

 Priority Pass Select ($250)